Film Review: ‘Bethany Hamilton: Unstoppable’

 It was assumed that her surfing career was over, but within days she voiced concrete hopes of surfing again with one arm.
 We see a TV interviewer ask, “Do you think you’re going to surf again?”
 “I think?” she says, incredulous.
 “I know I’m going to surf again.”
 She was back on her board four weeks later.
 Since she wasn’t able to duck dive to get out to the big waves, her father installed a special handle on her surfboard that enabled her to duck dive.
 It wasn’t long before she won the Nationals, redefining bravery — and talent — in surfing.
 By 14, she had become a media darling, with appearances on everything from the talk shows to “The Teen Choice Awards.”
 She visited Iraq War soldiers in the hospital and appeared in “Dolphin Tale 2.”
 And she became a poster girl for the Evangelical movement, since faith was such a crucial element of her story.

 All of this takes up the first 45 minutes of “Unstoppable.”
 And then?
 Then the film shifts to the adult Bethany, her cataclysm far behind her, as she competes for the world title in 2015, just four months after her son, Tobias, was born.
 As a new mother, she says that for a while she tried but failed to devote herself to surfing as consumingly as it demanded.
-Yet nothing deters Bethany — and nothing deters “Unstoppable” from returning to its shiny narrative of triumph.
-After her loss, she competes in the championships at Fiji, and there’s a training/surfing sequence — a “Rocky” montage — set to M83 performing “Oblivion,” which sounds like “Take My Breath Away” with less synth and more God.
-We get to see her training techniques (running under water with a weight, riveting back and forth on her back on a birth ball).
+Yet nothing deters Bethany, and nothing deters “Unstoppable” from returning to its shiny narrative of triumph.
+After a major competition loss, she is given the wild-card slot in a contest at Fiji, and there’s a training/surfing sequence — a “Rocky” montage — set to M83 performing “Oblivion,” which sounds like “Take My Breath Away” with less synth and more God.
+We get to see her training techniques (running under water, riveting back and forth on her back on a birth ball).
 And the imagery of Bethany surfing is breathtaking: tucking into the barrel, cascading down waves of such enormity that they’re like cliffs of water.
 “Unstoppable” starts as a tale of transcending tragedy, but it ends up where almost every other surfing documentary does, at that place where the majesty of surfing — the Zen of it, the deathly beauty of it — becomes all.